protopopov1122/8SMC1/docs/install.md

 After build with both build systems 'build' directory will be generated.
 Basically, it includes system that is ready for use.
 #### CMake build
+On Windows project uses dynamic runtime, so it depends on Visual C++ Redistributable package on end-user machine.
 It's recommended to build out-of-source.
 I suggest creating separate build directory.
-You should also have compiled wxWidgets library(project UI uses dynamic monolithic unicode version of it).
+You should also have compiled wxWidgets library(project UI uses static unicode version of it with dynamic runtime).
 Commands are similar for Windows and Linux:
 ```bash
 mkdir build # Execute from project top directory
 cd build